kevinguebert/kevinguebert-netlify/content/2018/05/01/2018-05-01-april-review.md

 ---
+template: post
-title: "April Review"
+title: April Review
-slug: "april-review"
+slug: april-review
-date: "2018-05-02T00:11:00.000Z"
-tags: ["Reflection","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-05-02T00:11:00.000Z'
-description: "April is over, May is here.
-Time to check in on those goals.
+description: 'April is over, May is here.
+Time to check in on those goals.'

-> Goal: By Memorial Day 2018, I want to have 100 new posts on a website about something I have learned.

-If you want to learn more about..."
+category: Personal Growth
+tags:
+  - Reflection
+  - Personal Growth
 ---

 April is over, May is here.
 Time to check in on those goals.